graeme-a-stewart/cpp-concurrency/doc/04-ThreadedBuildingBlocksLoops.md

 ```

 Note that because of the extra methods that are needed for
-`parallel_reduce` it's not possible to use a lambda.
+`parallel_reduce` it's not possible to use a lambda here.

 Blocked Range and Grain Size
 -